“You sit on a Throne Of Lies”

 6 cups Cocoa Krispies

 In large saucepan melt butter or oil over low heat.
 Add marshmallows and stir until completely melted.
 Remove from heat.
 Add Cocoa Krispies cereal.
 Stir until well coated.
-Using an oiled spatula or wax paper evenly press mixture into 13 x 9 x 2-inch pan coated with cooking spray.
-Cool.
+Using an oiled spatula or wax paper evenly press mixture into a 9×9 pan coated with butter or cooking spray.
+Let them cool completely before cutting.

-To make the meatballs, take three tablespoons of the Krispie Treat and roll into balls.
+To make the “meatballs,” take tablespoons of the Krispie Treat while still warm and roll them into balls.